sandboxie-plus/Sandboxie/SandboxiePlus/SandMan/ProxyTunnels/docs/README.md

 **Status: experimental review prototype, not a completed feature.**
-The normal build exposes a native Qt profile panel, but deliberately refuses tunnel activation and sandbox reassignment.
+The normal build exposes a native Qt profile panel, but deliberately refuses tunnel activation and new sandbox assignments.
+It permits a confirmed recovery detach for a stopped sandbox with a local managed binding.
 Do not present this code as leak protection.

 Baseline reviewed: `00ae8850d681962cf1864055c551faaf3ba77770` in `Kizuno18/sbxie` / `sandboxie-plus/Sandboxie`, September 6, 2026.